List of Cthulhu Mythos deities: Mlandoth and Mril Thorion

 Mlandoth is a primal entity or force, not dissimilar to the Nameless Mist or Darkness, although it is uncertain if it is a place, conscious being, or an inconceivable maelstrom of unknown forces and properties outside the perceptible cosmos.
 It is mentioned in Uralte Schrecken as a kind of prime archetype from which all mythical god-heads are derived.

 According to the cycle surrounding these beings, they are a sort of cosmic yin and yang, whose meeting resulted in the creation of all things (although Azathoth is usually attributed to this).
 Their joinings routinely create and destroy matter and entities.
 One of the beings created in this way was the inimical Outer God Ngyr-Khorath.

 Mril Thorion is an Outer God who, along with Mlandoth, serve as Yin and Yang.

 Mlandoth and Mril Thorion were created by Walter C. DeBill Jr., but were suggested years earlier by Clark Ashton Smith.

 Walter C. DeBill Jr. is an author of horror and science fiction short stories and a contributor to the Cthulhu Mythos.

 He created the parallel Mlandoth Cycle.

 Mother of Pus

 A Lesser Outer God composed of slime, tentacles, eyes, and mouths.
 The Mother of Pus was spawned through an obscene mating between a human and Shub-Niggurath.
 When summoned to Earth, the Mother of Pus seeks refuge in pools of stagnant, foul water.

 The Nameless Mist

 The Nameless Mist (Magnum Innominandum, Nyog' Sothep) is a "misty, shapeless thing" spawned by Azathoth, and is the progenitor of Yog-Sothoth.

 Ngyr-Korath

 Ngyr-Korath (The Ultimate Abomination or The Dream-Death) is a dark blue-green mist that causes a sense of terror as it approaches.
 Once close, an eye of flame forms within.
-He was spawned by fission of the Great Old One (or the avatar of) ‘Ymnar, and his nemesis is the Elder God Paighon.
+He spawned by fission the Great Old One (or the avatar of) 'Ymnar, and his nemesis is the Elder God Paighon.
 He coincides with the entity known as the Magnum Tenebrosum.